-The fact that St. Augustine can be visited on a tight budget might not resonate with many Florida-bound tourists.
+The fact that St. Augustine can be visited on a tight budget might not be enough of an attractant for many Florida-bound tourists.
 For many, it is not on the list of top-tier Florida destinations.
-Places such as Orlando, Miami/Fort Lauderdale, Key West and Tampa Bay often attract more attention.
+Places such as Orlando, Miami/Fort Lauderdale, Key West, and Tampa Bay often make the cut.

 But to miss St. Augustine is to deprive yourself of a delightful walk through North American history.
 Like Boston, Philadelphia, or Montreal, the story of St. Augustine helps explain how the rest of the New World developed and prospered.

-The history of this place goes back into the 1500s, but it wasn't until an ambitious tycoon named Henry Flagler arrived here that the city became widely known as a vacation destination.
-Flagler would build a world-famous resort and coastal railroad all the way to Miami.
+The history of this place goes back into the 1500s, but it was not until an ambitious tycoon named Henry Flagler arrived here that the city became widely known as a vacation destination.
+It was here that Flagler would build a world-famous resort and coastal railroad that traveled all the way to Miami.

-Jacksonville International is the largest major airport, but St. Augustine's small commercial airport hosts Frontier flights, and at times the fares are extremely reasonable.
-For example, budget travelers can find an occasional round-trip fare under $100 for non-stop service between here and Philadelphia on Frontier.
+Jacksonville International is the largest major airport in the vicinity, but St. Augustine's small commercial airport hosts Frontier flights, and at times the fares are extremely reasonable.
+For example, budget travelers can find an occasional round-trip fare under $100 for non-stop service between St. Augustine and Philadelphia on Frontier.
 ViaAir connects the area with Charlotte.

 St. Augustine: Ponce de Leon Hotel

 Henry Flagler loved St. Augustine at first sight, but he noted at least one glaring deficiency.
-No accommodations existed to satisfy the lofty expectations of his upper class colleagues.
-He developed the Ponce de Leon Hotel, which required a full winter's stay of its guests at rates that, in today's dollars, would exceed $200,000/room.
+No accommodations existed to satisfy the lofty expectations of his upper-class colleagues.
+He developed the Ponce de Leon Hotel, which required a full winter's stay of its guests at rates that, in today's dollars, would exceed $200,000 per room.

 In 1968, it became part of Flagler College.
 But the school still pays tribute to the historic nature of the place.
 Two daily tours of the former Ponce de Leon hotel are conducted, one in the morning and another in the afternoon.
-Adults pay $10.Continue to 3 of 9 below.
+The adult rate for the one hour guided tour is $12.

 St. Augustine: Colonial Quarter